 The area between hamon and utsuri is very clear.

 A painting of admiral Togo at the Russo-Japanese war

-Home > Information, Blade > Samples of new sword > Katana with sabre mount
+Home > Gallery, New sword > Katana with sabre mount